 Degree(s): BJ '95

-CNN Digital managing editor and vice president Meredith Artley, BJ ’95, has nothing but fond memories of Missouri.
+Senior vice president and editor-in-chief of CNN Digital Worldwide Meredith Artley, BJ ’95, has nothing but fond memories of Missouri.

 “I am proud to be Missourian,” says Artley.
 “I love the university and the state and what they stand for.”